 The Milpitas, Calif., native came to Houston after five seasons at Arizona State, where he directed the Sun Devils' special teams and coached both the running backs and inside receivers/tight ends.

 Highly respected for his work with the ASU kicking game, Christian mentored the 2007 Lou Groza Award winner, Thomas Weber.
 Weber led the Pac-10 in field goals and field goal accuracy, making 24-of-25 tries.

 The Sun Devils had the nation's most-potent kick return game in 2011, ranking No. 5 nationally in punt returns (15.3) and No. 10 in kick returns (25.1).
-ASU had four total kick returns for score last year, including three on kickoffs and one via the punt return unit.
+ASU had four total kick returns for a score, including three on kickoffs and one via the punt return unit.
 Jamal Miles had three of those returns (tied for the national lead), returning a kickoff 98 yards in the season-opening win against UC Davis and another 95 yards to open the game at Washington State.
 His third return, a 78-yard punt return for score against Oregon State, helped him average a gaudy 16.6 yards per punt return this season.
 That would have led the country with enough attempts.
 His 26.3 yards per kickoff return ranked No. 18 nationally.

 A second returner, Rashad Ross, raced 98 yards vs. Boise State on a kickoff in the 2011 Maaco Las Vegas Bowl, pushing that Sun Devil season return total (both kickoff and punt return scores) to four.